 - How do buyer's describe their goals or challenges?

-- Are there common misconceptions buyer's have about addressing the goal or challenge?
+- Are there any misconceptions that the customer has about addressing the goal or challenge?

 - Where is the buyer in their budget setting process?

-- When does the solution need to be implemented by?
+- When does the solution need to be implemented?

-- How can you make it easy for the buyer?
+How can you make it easy for the customer to find a solution?

-- How can the buyer experience our solution before purchase?
+- How can the customer experience your solution before making a purchase?
+(Free trial?

-- How can we reduce the buyer's risk?
+- How can you reduce the customer’s risk?
+(Money-back guarantee?)

 Smarketing requires content collaboration

-How can marketing teams leverage the expertise of sales?
+How can marketing teams leverage sales to drive growth?

 - Interview videos for social media

-- Identifying purchasing behaviour and intentions based on sales feedback
+- Purchasing behaviours and intentions based on sales feedback.

 1. Promote collaboration between sales and marketing